Want to know how to get started in an environmental career, or how to get an environmental job? Let me share my experience.

 The Plus Points

 It’s not all doom and gloom though.
 Do expect job satisfaction to be very high, especially if you are working on a project that provides tangible outcomes.
-I’ve worked on adult cycle training programmes, and set up walking groups, and seeing the impact that learning to ride a bike has on someone is worth the bad points a million times over.
+I’ve worked on adult cycle training programmes, and set up walking groups for older adults, and seeing the impact that learning to ride a bike has on someone, is worth the bad points a million times over.

 I’ve also found that environmental jobs are always good conversation pieces.
 When someone asks you what you do, I always get asked a ton of questions.
 Compared to when someone tells you that they’re an accountant, it’s certainly a much more interesting topic!
 No offense to accountants!